November 29, 2022

 Attendance tracking and identifying trends is a big part of effective leave management.

 A leave management system will help you notice absence trends, such as employees who display signs of absenteeism.
 You can also pick out those employees who don’t take leave often enough, and who may be at risk of burnout.

 This is even easier if you use a leave management software, which can give you data on employee leave history and patterns at the click of a button.

 When we’re talking about a leave management system, software tools are not necessarily a requirement.
 It’s possible to have a leave management system in place that doesn’t involve any kind of app or tool.

 For example, your system could look like this:

 That’s a system.
-And it’s better than having no plan for how you’re going to manage leaves.
+And it’s better than having no plan for how you’re going to manage your employee time off workflow.
 However, it’s likely not going to work as well as an automated leave management system (i.e. a software tool).